datake/Papers-Of-Continual-RL/README.md

 * [Mitigating Plasticity Loss in Continual Reinforcement Learning by Reducing Churn](https://openreview.net/forum?id=EkoFXfSauv) (ICML 2025)

+This paper follows Fast TRAC (NeurIPS 2025), focusing on plasticity loss with mostly same experimental settup: gym control, procgen, and MinAtar.
+The novelty of this paper is that it establishes the connection between plasticity and the churn via NTK matrix.

 * [Position: Lifetime tuning is incompatible with continual reinforcement learning](https://openreview.net/pdf?id=JMoWFkwnvv) (ICML 2025)